GauravPandeyLab/datasink/README.md

 	unzip weka-3-7-10.zip
 	sudo cp weka-3-7-10/weka.jar /opt/local/share/java

-## Setup option 4: Docker image

-With a docker image, users don't need to install binaries and dependencies.
-A container of all componnets can be easily created based on existing docker image.
-Datasink specified docker file is also provided with all dependencies included.

-As a prerequisite, [docker](https://www.docker.com) should be installed.
-Then, you can call already existing image from docker cloud by running:

-	docker pull alexwang0106/datasink:2.2
-	docker run -ti alexwang0106/datasink:2.2 /bin/bash

-An alternative way to build datasink docker image is simply downloading the Dockerfile and use the following command:

-	docker build /PATH/TO/DOCKERFILE
-	docker run -ti IMAGE_NAME /bin/bash

-This will create an interative container shell, you can copy your own data to the container using

-	docker cp foo.txt YOUR_CONTAINER:/path/to/dir/

 ## Obtaining the source

 The latest source code can be obtained by cloning the public git repository using the following from the command line: